-The LM3S2608 controller includes two SSI modules that provide the functionality for synchronous serial communications with peripheral devices, and can be configured to use the Freescale SPI, MICROWIRE, or TI synchronous serial interface frame formats.
+The LM3S2637 controller includes one SSI module that provides the functionality for synchronous serial communications with peripheral devices, and can be configured to use the Freescale SPI, MICROWIRE, or TI synchronous serial interface frame formats.
 The size of the data frame is also configurable, and can be set between 4 and 16 bits, inclusive.

-Each SSI module performs serial-to-parallel conversion on data received from a peripheral device, and parallel-to-serial conversion on data transmitted to a peripheral device.
+The SSI module performs serial-to-parallel conversion on data received from a peripheral device, and parallel-to-serial conversion on data transmitted to a peripheral device.
 The TX and RX paths are buffered with internal FIFOs, allowing up to eight 16-bit values to be stored independently.

-Each SSI module can be configured as either a master or slave device.
+The SSI module can be configured as either a master or slave device.
 As a slave device, the SSI module can also be configured to disable its output, which allows a master device to be coupled with multiple slave devices.

-Each SSI module also includes a programmable bit rate clock divider and prescaler to generate the output serial clock derived from the SSI module's input clock.
+The SSI module also includes a programmable bit rate clock divider and prescaler to generate the output serial clock derived from the SSI module's input clock.
 Bit rates are generated based on the input clock and the maximum bit rate is determined by the connected peripheral.

-1.4.4.3 $I^2C$ (see page 507)
+1.4.4.3 IC (see page 503)